Edvid/New-World-Dedicated-Stat-Program/README.md

 1. Comments - their lines start with #.
 2. Time Sync command - This command comes in two forms.
 Either it is just "sync", and it will time sync every nation server wide at once, or, if you need a particular nation to be time synced without syncing the rest, you can use the word "sync" with a "<" tagged along.
 That is, both "sync<" and "<sync" are acceptable Syntaxes.
 3. Nation Switch command - This command begins with > and then states the name of a nation
+4. Sheet Restriction Command - This command restricts all commands below to only ever be performed on stats on a particular sheet specified. `@sheet name` to enter search exclusively in that sheet, `@<` to exit.
-4. Normal Commands - "the vast majority of commands are of this type.
+5. Normal Commands - "the vast majority of commands are of this type.
 Their have 3 parts/parameters to them.
 The paremeters are seperated by either a space or a tabulation, except for the use of either +,- or = on which seperators are not required.
 First parameter of a command is eihter+,-,=,ADD,SUB, or SET.
 The Second parameter states a number.
 The third parameter states a name of a stat